Trump pressures congressional Republicans to help in his fight to overturn the election

 “There are multiple lawsuits raising allegations of fraud and irregularities in this election,” Cruz said.
 “We need to allow the judicial process to work its way through and resolve those claims.”

 Conservatives also have been eyeing Sens.
-Rand Paul (R-Ky.) and Josh Hawley (R-Mo.), who may have future presidential ambitions and would join the effort to make a last stand for Trump.
+Rand Paul (R-Ky.) and Josh Hawley (R-Mo.), who may have future presidential ambitions, in the effort to make a last stand for Trump.

 Republicans also hope to recruit Sen. Kelly Loeffler (R-Ga.), who is locked in a competitive Georgia runoff election set for Jan.
 5. Conservatives believe that if she were to announce that she will join the House effort and object to state electors, Loeffler could rally the GOP base and secure her election against Democrat Raphael Warnock.